Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 2. Implantation Failure

-APS antibodies may interfere with embryo implantation in the uterus.
+APS antibodies may interfere with the implantation of the embryo in the uterus.

 3. Early Pregnancy Loss